Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 In fact, the relatively isolated location of the region, far from major airports and tourist spots, has for the moment preserved it from an unmanageable influx of visitors.
 Between my first visit in 2008 and my stay in 2020, I did not notice any obvious change in the atmosphere.
 The area seems to me to have remained rather quiet.

 I am hopeful that it will remain so.
-With its whale sharks that we do not try to bait, its small marine protected areas, its local initiatives for the preservation of coral reefs, Sogod Bay attracts mainly patient and contemplative divers, visitors in love with nature, travelers in search of authenticity and simplicity.
+With unbaited whale sharks, small marine protected areas, local initiatives for the preservation of coral reefs, Sogod Bay attracts mainly patient and contemplative divers, visitors in love with nature, travelers in search of authenticity and simplicity.
 All of them are aware and a bit concerned about the potential impact of their activities on the environment.

 When it comes to "whale shark tourism," Sogod Bay so far seems to have struck a balance between positive benefits for the local population and preservation of the big fish.
 In February 2020, the LaMaVe Research Institute updated on its website an assessment of its main observations in South Leyte, mixing science, tourism and social issues: